Braided Pesto Bread

 - 1/3 cup olive oil

-Place warm water in the bowl of your stand mixer fitted with the dough hook and sprinkle yeast over top.
+Place warm water in the bowl of your stand mixer fitted with the dough hook and the sprinkle yeast over the top.
+Let sit until bubbly, 3-4 minutes.
 With the mixer on medium-low speed, stir in the flour, oil and salt.
 Continue to knead the dough on medium-low speed until the dough cleans the side of the bowl.
 If it is too sticky, add more flour, 1 tablespoon at a time.
 Knead until smooth.
 Form the dough into a ball and place in a greased bowl, turning to coat.
 Cover with plastic wrap and let rise in a warm place for 1 hour, until doubled in size.

 Meanwhile, make the pesto.
 Place the garlic in the bowl of a food processor.
 Pulse a few times until the garlic is minced.
 Then, place the basil leaves, lemon juice, walnuts, parmesan cheese, and salt in with the garlic.
 Process until smooth.
 With the motor running, pour in the olive oil until combined.
 Scrape into a bowl and set aside until ready to use.